By Nathalia Urban

 According to data from the Integrated Financial Administration System (Siaf), obtained by the NGO Contas Abertas, AstraZeneca UK received R$ 991.5 million from the Federal Government.
 As for Astrazeneca do Brasil, R$ 17.1 million was paid.
 The estimated expenditure for the production of 100.4 million doses is R $ 2 billion, according to the contract with Fiocruz.

-Since January 1, several vaccines, including CoronaVac, Pfizer, and now Sputnik V, have begun to be approved for emergency use, and vaccine rollout has begun.
+Since January 1, several vaccines, including CoronaVac and Pfizer, have begun to be approved for emergency use, and vaccine rollout has begun.
 State governments have fought the federal government over their own programmes, and the state of Bahia is now set to receive up to 70 million doses of the Russian vaccine.

 It remains unclear why Astrazeneca/Oxford remained the Bolsonaro federal government’s preferred choice, and indeed their only vaccine procured, for so long into the pandemic.
 The government maintained this position even when other solutions were available and tested in the country.